desulaid/scalehook/README.md

 }
 ```

-More examples you can see here.
+More examples you can see here (Also there you can see more simple ways of hooking).
 Well, on this, have a nice day!!!